inkognitro/oas-tszod-gen/README.md

 or also responses having no 2xx status code, are "expected" and the Promises delivered by the `requestHandler.execute` method will be `resolved` in such a case.
 On the other hand, "unexpected" things like a programming error are going to result in a `rejected` Promise.

+## Semantic versioning
+**Worried about different code generation outputs after updating this library?**

+As long as the API contract on the backend side was not violated through breaking changes, you don't have to worry about breaking changes in generated code output after migrating to the next **minor** version.